What's on in Saham Toney

 Only ONE person at a time in the PO and you must wear a MASK

 FLOODING IN SAHAM TONEY

-In addition, the Flood and Water Management Team has put in place the following actions:
+The Flood and Water Management Team has put in place the following actions:

-Map out ditches that need urgent maintenance works and pursue funding for clearing these out as soon as possible as a one-time goodwill gesture.
+Mapping out ditches that need urgent maintenance works and pursue funding for clearing these out as soon as possible as a one-time goodwill gesture.
 This will help drain the highway much more efficiently.
 There will be a follow-up letter drop to riparian owners highlighting the need to keep the ditches fit for purpose.
 For this, the relevant landowners need to be identified.
 We can all contact landowners reminding them of their responsibilities, however, enforcement is difficult and sometimes a costly and time-consuming legal process.
-Some ditches have been cleared in Pages and Chequers Lane but there is still work to be done.
+Some ditches have been cleared in Pages and Chequers Lane but there is still more work to be done

 This will also help with the Saham Toney Risk Mapping Project taking place over the next 6 months.
-Survey work for this will also help identify areas in need of maintenance on the mainstream (Watton Brook).
+Survey work for this will also help identify areas in need of maintenance on the mainstream (Watton Brook)

 From a long-term perspective, the Lead Local Flood Authority (LLFA) is working with landowners to look into upstream attenuation using nature-based solutions and a way of reducing debris-laden flows towards trash screens and areas prone to blockage.
 To date, three areas have been identified as suitable one of which is owned by the Parish Council and work should start in September